apache/trafficserver/doc/admin/configuring-cache.en.rst

 In addition, *CLFUS* also supports compressing in the RAM cache itself.
 This can be useful for content which is not compressed by itself (e.g. images).
-This should not be confused with ``Content-Encoding: gzip``, this feature is only thereto save space internally in the RAM cache itself.
+This should not be confused with ``Content-Encoding: gzip``, this feature is only present to save space internally in the RAM cache itself.
 As such, it is completely transparent to the User-Agent.
 The RAM cache compression is enabled with the option :ts:cv:`proxy.config.cache.ram_cache.compress`.